Jim3Things/CloudChamber/docs/BuildEnvironmentSetupForWindows.md

-If this is working correctly, either use this method to modify the PATH environment variable each time a Windows Command line is going to be used, or modify the System or User environment variable if desired.
+If this is working correctly, either use this method to modify the PATH environment variable each time a Windows Command line is going to be used or modify the System or User environment variable if desired.

 # Setting up the Initial CloudChamber Repository